rickballard/CoCivium/docs/outreach/Substack_Article_Outline.md

    - Contrast “care-by-analogy” with “care-under-law-and-consent.”

 2) Thesis (100–150 words)
-   - CoCivium is a consent-first governance scaffold.
+   - CoCivium™ is a consent-first governance scaffold.
 It complements safety work by making agency non-negotiable.
    - Offer a concrete call to action: review, comment, and co-sign the charter.

 3) The Influencer Landscape (network map)